 - Create a “talking logo” that describes your business logo in a short sentence.
 This is important because it allows you to define what your brand should sound like on social media, through digital channels, on print collateral, etc. Think about it like a 60-second elevator pitch.
 How would you describe your brewery to someone who asks, “What do you do for a living?” or “Why should I visit your brewery?”

 - Use the talking logo and questionnaire to help guide the copy that you put on your advertisements and your social media postings.
 If you hire someone to do either of these things (and you absolutely should), these items will help guide them to do your brand justice.
 As mentioned above, you should consider including a section in your style guide on tone and voice to help keep your content clear and cohesive.
 Consider 3-4 words you would use to describe your brewery (upbeat, approachable, clever, quirky, etc.) and use that to guide your copy.

 In a competitive market like the brewing industry, it’s crucial to develop a strong brand that stands out from the crowd.
 It will help you grow your brewery business, improve your reach and visibility, and attract customers who want to know more about you.
 It’s a fun and rewarding process and one that will pay dividends.
-Have a question or want to get started?
-Schedule a meeting with us and we’ll take it from there.
+Where do you get started?
+BeerMaps is a great place to get started building your brand!